aspiringpro/marcusreed-ed838/src/pages/blog/why-fonts-matter.md

 ---
 title: Why Fonts Matter
-excerpt: A good read that should be a part of any graphic designers personal library.
+excerpt: >-
+  It is a good read for anybody involved in the graphic design industry and provides her insights into why we react certain ways to different fonts and which types of fonts should be used to convey certain messages properly to our audiences.
 date: '2020-12-01'
 thumb_image: images/12.jpg
 image: images/12.jpg